BeaumerF/Ringue/README.md

   - Boost.Asio (server side)

 ## How does it work ?
+First, host the server on Linux.
-You have only one channel with the connected users list, you can select one of them to start a call
+Then, when you'll start your clients (on Windows or Linux), you'll have only one channel with the connected users list.
+Finally, you'll be able to select one of them to start a call.

 ## Why this project ?
 As mumble did with Qt4, Ringue try do it with Qt5 and lighter